MooersLab/latex-voice-in/README.md

 ## Related repositories
 See [Voice Computing section of landing page](https://github.com/MooersLab/MooersLab?tab=readme-ov-file#voice-computing).
-You will want to include the library of contractions at a minimum so that these can be eliminated from your formal prose.
+You will want to include the library of contractions at a minimum to eliminate these from your formal prose.
 You may not want to gunk up your set of custom commands with my Global collection of commands.
 Hence, there is a need for a standalone repository of LaTeX-related commands.